-If you've ever applied for a loan or credit card, or even had a mobile phone or utility contract, you're likely to have a credit file.
-This is the report that lenders use to judge your ability to manage loans and repay them on time.
-By checking your credit file and credit score you can keep an eye on your own credit position and see how likely it is that you may be approved for your next loan or credit card.
+If you've ever applied for a loan or credit card or signed up for a mobile phone plan or utility contract, you should have a credit score and report.
+When you apply for credit, this is what lenders use to judge your ability to manage loans and repay them on time.
+By checking your credit report and credit score, you can keep an eye on your own credit position and see how likely it is that you may be approved for your next loan or credit card.

-- For free.
-You can order your credit file once a year for free from one of the credit bureaus (Veda and Experian for everyone across Australia and also the Tasmanian Collection Service for Tasmanians or Dun and Bradstreet for those in other states).
+- For free with a credit bureau.
+You can order your credit file once a year for free from one of the credit bureaus (including Equifax, Experian and illion).
+The free report is delivered to you within 10 days.
 You can also order it if you've been rejected for credit in the previous 90 days.
-The report is delivered to you within 10 days.

 - By paying a fee.
-Credit reporting bodies such as Veda, Experian Tasmanian Collection Service and Dun and Bradstreet also offer credit monitoring services and other packages that can have your credit file and credit score delivered to you more regularly.
-For Veda, the packages start at $79.95.
+Credit reporting bodies such as Equifax, Experian and illion also offer credit monitoring services and other packages that can have your credit file and credit score delivered to you more regularly.
+For Equifax, the packages start at $79.95.

-Your credit file contains your credit history, including any loan applications you've made – whether successful or not – personal information and your repayment details.
+Your credit report contains information about your credit history, including any loan applications you've made, personal information and your repayment details.
 Here's a quick breakdown of the information you'll find on there:

 - Personal information such as your name, address, where you work, your gender and your driver's licence details.

 - Details of your consumer credit accounts.
-This includes any applications made in the last five years, the type of accounts they were, the date those accounts were opened and closed, their credit limits, monthly repayment histories and any details of overdue accounts.
+This could include a credit card, personal loan, home loan or phone plan.
+It also includes any applications made in the last five years, the type of accounts they were, the date those accounts were opened and closed, their credit limits, monthly repayment histories and any details of overdue accounts.

 - Information regarding commercial credit, which includes credit enquiries and overdue credit accounts.

 - If you're listed on a loan as a joint applicant, this will be on your credit file.